aksommerville/fullmoon4/README.md

 - - [ ] Violin: Chart UI
 - - [ ] Violin: Encode song
 - - [ ] Shovel: Needs a new face tile, show some effort.
+- [ ] Make up a new item to take Corn's place.

 ### April